Modeling with On The Fly Photography.

 - Make sure you have my phone number.
 It's on the website.
 If I remember I'll email it to you before we are suppose to meet.

 - Please text me if you are going to be late.
-I only wait 15 minutes for late arrivals.
+If I don't know you are running late I will only wait 15 minutes for you to arrive.

 - Please do not wear make-up.